-However, regarding the scavenge air cooler(s), the engine maker has to approve this reduction in
+However, regarding the scavenge air cooler(s), the engine maker has to approve this reduction in order to avoid too low a water velocity in the scavenge air cooler pipes.

 As the jacket water cooler is connected in series with the lube oil cooler, the seawater flow capacity for the latter is used also for the jacket water cooler.